Projectbits/act-iac-iot/README.md

 ## Deliverables

 ### Primer Signup
-Primer Signup Sheet - Dont be bashful - sign up here for your sections of interest (This spreadsheet is easire to edit if you download it since the alignment has limited office online support
+Primer Signup Sheet - Dont be bashful - sign up here for your sections of interest (This spreadsheet is easire to edit if you download it since the alignment has limited office online support.

 [Primer Signup](https://macrosolutions.box.com/s/prtcw1ja7cns8a6bv0htlg3j1gwlb3ty)

 ### Primer Working Draft